Start here if you are new – Introductory information to help you get started in Cash Handling & Deposits.

 Change Fund: Change funds are used for the operation of cash registers and drawers to provide change.

-Chief Financial Officer (CFO): the CSU Stanislaus Vice President of Business & Finance is the CSU Stanislaus Chief Financial Officer.
+Chief Financial Officer (CFO): the Stanislaus State Vice President of Business & Finance is the Stanislaus State Chief Financial Officer.

 Overview on Cashier's Office